 The castle was built in the 11th century and was completed in the 12th century.
 It is a larger castle, surrounded by tall walls that overlook the city and the surrounding country.
 It is free and open daily for public visits.
 Within it, you can find the Musee des Beaux-Arts.
 This art collection has paintings from the 15th and 17th centuries, as well as those from the eras of Impressionism, Cubism, and Realism.
 This is not the only museum in the castle either: the Musee de Normandie is located in the castle's opposite end.

-Written by local enthusiast for Caen hostels
+Written by Travel Expert Caen

 Jakob Lombardi